 Jeremie BeitelJeremie Beitel is the principal of Beitel Tax Law, a tax disputes and litigation boutique in downtown Toronto.
 Beitel Tax Law specializes in representing individuals and small and medium size businesses in voluntary disclosures, objections and appeals.
 Jeremie obtained his Juris Doctorate from the University of British Columbia and is a member of the Law Society of Upper Canada and the executive of the Ontario Bar Association Tax Section.

 B.A.
 (Hons): Industrial Relations: 1996

-Stuart is not one of those lawyers that is ideologically married to one side.
-He realizes that there is good and bad in every group, and that is why his firm works with both employers and employees.
-They are able to see every situation from both sides.
+I am not one of those lawyers that is ideologically married to one side.
+While many individuals have their rights trampled on, I have also seen employees take advantage of those same rights to the detriment of their employer.
+I realize that there is good and bad in every group, and that is why my firm works with both employers and employees.
+We are able to see every situation from both sides.

-Since Stuart has also been trained in Alternative Dispute Resolution techniques and acts as a Mediator in Employment matters, he is able to see things from a third side: that of a neutral third party, working with those involved to achieve a reasonable resolution to their issues.
+Since I have also been trained in Alternative Dispute Resolution techniques and act as a Mediator in Employment matters, I am able to see things from a third side: that of a neutral third party, working with those involved to achieve a reasonable resolution to their issues.

-Stuart chairs and teaches at conferences, and he is the founding Program Director of Osgoode Professional Development’s HR Law for HR Professionals course and the co-founding Program Director of their Advanced HR Law for HR Professionals course.
-And he is flattered to be regularly contacted by the media for comment on matters relating to Employment Law.
+I chair and teach at conferences, and I am the founding Program Director of Osgoode Professional Development’s HR Law for HR Professionals course and the co-founding Program Director of their Advanced HR Law for HR Professionals course.